Eleanor of Aquitaine: Road to Ephesus (1147)

-On 11 June 25,000 to 50,000 crusaders and pilgrims gathered at Saint-Denis and began their march, first to Metz and then crossing the Rhine at Worms, and pressing on to Regensburg and the Danube river.
-There they were met by envoys from Byzantine Emperor Manuel Komnenos, and followed the river via Klosterneuburg and through Hungary, reaching the Eastern Empire by mid-August and then, crossing the Danube, to Adrianople and finally Constantinople, five days later, on 4 October 1147.
+On 11 June, 25,000 to 50,000 crusaders and pilgrims gathered at Saint-Denis and began their march, first to Metz and then crossing the Rhine at Worms, and pressing on to Regensburg and the Danube river.
+There, they were met by envoys from Byzantine Emperor Manuel Komnenos and followed the river via Klosterneuburg and through Hungary, reaching the Eastern Empire by mid-August.
+They then crossed the Danube to Adrianople and finally arrived at Constantinople five days later, on 4 October 1147.

 In Constantinople, the French crusaders were obliged to await the arrival of those of their forces that were travelling by sea.
-While there they received the hospitality of the Emperor, Louis and Eleanor staying in the Philopation palace just outside the city walls.
+While there, they received the hospitality of the Emperor, with Louis and Eleanor staying in the Philopation palace just outside the city walls.
 Meanwhile, the German crusaders had gone ahead and crossed the Bosphorus into Asia Minor.
 Once all their forces were gathered together, the French crossed into Asia on 15 October and proceeded south to their first stop at Nicaea.
-Continuing south down the Aegean coast, they discovered that the Germans had suffered a major defeat at the hands of the Turks, at the battle of Dorylaeum.
-The French, together with the remnants of the Germans continued south on the safer coastal route to Ephesus, via Pergamus and Smyrna, which they reached on 20 December.
+Continuing south down the Aegean coast, they discovered that the Germans had suffered a major defeat at the hands of the Turks at the battle of Dorylaeum.
+The French, together with the remnants of the Germans, continued south on the safer coastal route to Ephesus, which they reached on 20 December.
 After camping at Ephesus, most of the Germans left for Constantinople.